Last Updated on March 7, 2026 by George Pavlopoulos

 I have written a comprehensive guide on spending three weeks in the Greek islands for less than 1,000 euros.
 Read it and get some extra ideas for your trip to Greece.

-FAQ about your one week holiday in Greece
+FAQ about your one-week holiday in Greece

 How warm is Greece in July and August?

 Greece in July and August can be insanely warm.
-It’s the time of heatwaves, and if you are not used to it, you might feel exhausted.
-But this is nothing to worry about: if you follow some basic instructions and protect yourself during the day, you can enjoy your stay.
-During July and August, you will most likely have hot days, with temperatures above 35 C. Sometimes, it will be even warmer, with temperatures over 40 C, but this lasts just for a couple of days in a row.
+It’s the time of heatwaves, and if you’re not accustomed to it, you might feel exhausted.
+However, this is nothing to worry about: if you follow some basic instructions and take precautions during the day, you can enjoy your stay.

 How about Greece in April and May?

 Enjoying Greece in April and May is a far more pleasant experience.
-The temperatures are significantly lower than in July, and you can expect occasional rains.
+The temperatures are significantly lower than in July, and you can expect occasional rain.
 The sea, however, is still cold, and it might not be enjoyable to swim.
 For sightseeing, though, this is the best time to go on a road trip to the mainland.
 Or to spend several days in Athens.

 You can, of course, extend the itineraries that I’ve already suggested.
 I wouldn’t add anything more to them; instead, I would combine them.
-If you are traveling to Greece for the “Cultural” itinerary, then try to visit some islands.
-Or, if you are here for the islands, add some visits to places like Delphi or Mycenae.
-In general, the above itineraries work even better for more extended stays because they will also let you have some free time.
-Remember: traveling slowly is a blessing, not a loss of time.
+If you are traveling to Greece for the “Cultural” itinerary, try to visit some of the islands.

 And how about if I have two weeks in Greece?